-- C++ knows this is a copy constructor by the signature. - There is no return type (just like a constructor). - The only argument is a reference to an object of the same class as the constructor is defined for. - Using a copy constructor we get a deep copy of the original object. - This is in contrast to the shallow copy that we get if we don't define a copy constructor.
+- C++ knows this is a copy constructor by the signature. - There is no return type (just like a constructor). - The only argument is a reference to an object of the same class as the constructor is defined for. - The p that is the argument of the copy constructor is the object being copied. - What the copy constructor has to do is to say how to set the value of every attribute of the object. - In the example from point, we are saying that to make a copy of p copy the attribute p.x into the attribute x of the copy, and similarly for y.